hcchuang/Revamping-Firm-Fixed-Effects-Models-with-Machine-Learning/README.md

  - The following commands may need to be installed on STATA to run the replicate code: `reghdfe`, `ppmlhdfe`, and `esttab`.

 ## Contact
-Please contact Po-Hsuan Hsu (pohsuanhsu@mx.nthu.edu.tw) or Hui-Ching Chuang (hcchuang@saturn.yzu.edu.tw) for any questions regarding the data.
+Please contact Po-Hsuan Hsu (pohsuanhsu@mx.nthu.edu.tw) or Hui-Ching Chuang (huichingc@gmail.com) for any questions regarding the data.
 **Please see the paper for more information.
 If you use these data sets, please CITE this paper as the data source**.

 ## Citation